nextapps-de/mikado/README.md

 Go to the URL which displays in the console, e.g. _http://localhost_.
 The tests will start automatically.
 Results may differ through various browsers and OS.

 #### Score

-The score is calculated in relation to the median value of each test.
-That will keeping the benchmark factor between each library effectively but also vary relationally when new libraries were added.
+The <b>score</b> value is based on median factorization (apply median on average results is fine), here a score of 100 represents the statistical midfield.

 <code>Score = Sum<sub>test</sub>(lib_ops / median_ops) / test_count * 100</code>

 The memory gets less relevance by applying just the square root of these values to the total score.

 #### Index

-The score index is a very stable representation where each score points to a specific place in a ranking table (from 0 worst to 100 best).
-The maximum possible score and also the best place is 100, that requires a library to be best in each category (regardless of how much better the factor is, that's the difference to the score value).
+The <b>index</b> is a stable statistic rank with a maximum possible value of 100, that requires a library to be the best in each test category (regardless how much better).

 <code>Index = Sum<sub>test</sub>(lib_ops / max_ops) / test_count * 100</code>

 The memory gets less relevance by applying just the square root of these values to the index.

 ## Tests

+Every test will run in its own isolated/dedicated browser instance (iframe) and post back results via message channel.
+The benchmark is using fixed randomness (srand) which will apply for every test.
+So every test has to solve exactly the same task.

 <table>
     <tr></tr>
     <tr>